microsoft/botbuilder-dotnet/doc/BUILD 2019 BOM/AdaptiveDialogAndPromptWrappers.md

     - ~~C# implementation introduces properties on existing prompts.
 TS does not have any implementation of the new properties~~
     - ~~TS added new prompt++ (suffix input) that does binding to memory as well as existential check before prompting.
 C# does not appear to do any existential checks~~
     - ~~C# has float prompt added while TS does not have this.~~
-- - [ ] Alignment on Bot + Run method
+- - [ ] Alignment on Bot + Run method.
+C# needs DialogManager [Tom]
-- - [ ] Close on support for Switch...Case..Default step
+- - [ ] Close on support for Switch...Case..Default step.
+Exists in C# but not in TS.
+[Tom and Steve]
 - - [ ] Move dialog internal state to a dialog_internal or dialogInternal scope and not have this under 'dialog' scope.
+Deferred to post //BUILD.
+- - [ ] make sure card recognizer is part of adaptive on C# side.
 - - [ ] Functional parity across C# and TS for planned set of steps, rules, interruption handling and prompt wrappers
     - - [ ] Class level consistency
     - - [ ] Property, Methods and method signatures are consistent